Ashko84/instructions/README.md

 ```

 ##### 6. Naming conventions
-In order to remove the buffers while the code is touch by multiple developers we need to use naming conventions.
+In order to remove the buffers while the code is touched by multiple developers we need to use naming conventions.
 Here are the rules
 ```
 1. Vue files are capitalized:
 example: Component.vue